nashville-software-school/server-side-python-curriculum/book-1-kennels/chapters/PK_SQL_SELECT.md

 ## Required Package from the Standard Library

+The `sqlite3` package is built into Python and will allow you to query your database.
+The `json` package is also built into Python and allows you to serialize Python data structures to JSON format, and vice versa.

 ```py
 import sqlite3
 import json
 ```

 ## Import the Database Model Class

+Now import the **`Animal`** class so that you can create instances of it for each row of data that gets returned from the database.

 ```py
 from models import Animal